KILTprotocol/kilt-node/pallets/pallet-bonded-coins/README.md

 - `PoolCreateOrigin`: The origin required to create a pool.
 - `ForceOrigin`: The origin with force privileges.

+### Feature guided

+- `BenchmarkHelper`: Helper type for benchmarking to calculate asset ids for collateral and bonded currencies

 ## Life Cycle of a Pool

 1. **Creation**: